jeroentervoorde/routingkit-cch/README.md

 ```
 Requirements: C++17 compiler (MSVC / gcc / clang).
 OpenMP is enabled automatically by the build script; ensure your toolchain provides an OpenMP runtime (e.g. install libomp on macOS).
-Without it the build may fail or customization will be single‑threaded in a future fallback.
+Without it the build may fail when `CCHMetric::parallel_new` is called.

 ## Quick Start
 ```rust